Lynette M. Fraga, Ph.D.

 For the past 14 years, Elizabeth Goodman has served as the volunteer treasurer and board officer for Rhodesian Ridgeback Rescue, Inc. She holds a Certified Public Accountant (CPA) from the state of Virginia, an MBA from Averett University and a bachelor’s degree in economics from Kenyon College.

 Chief of People & Culture

-Donna Stewart is the Chief of People & Culture at Child Care Aware® of America.
+Donna Stewart is the Chief of People & Culture at Child Care Aware® of America (CCAoA).
 She has more than 20 years of experience leading the human resources function and many more years building knowledge in each functional area.
 Donna’s expertise is centered around inclusion and developing people strategies that align with organizational values which ultimately creates a culture where all employees feel valued and thrive.
 Her personal motto has always been, “It’s About People.”

 Donna’s career has includes HR work with health-related nonprofits, including the American Physical Therapy Association, Westminster at Lake Ridge and the Association of American Medical Colleges.
 Most recently, Donna served as the Vice President of Human Resources at Hostelling International USA.

 Donna holds certifications as a SHRM-SCP by the Society of Human Resource Management (SHRM) and a Senior Professional in Human Resources (SPHR) certification by the Human Resources Certification Institute (HRCI).
 She has a bachelor’s degree in business from National-Louis University.

 She joined CCAoA in November 2018.